Frequently Asked Questions

 What if I have significant student debt or if salary is a major concern?

 This is an unfortunate reality of a lot of social impact work.
 While some nonprofits or social enterprises do offer market-rate salaries, many pay less than comparable corporate roles.
 We will work with you to better understand what salary is necessary based on your financial obligations and objectives, so that you can filter for opportunities based on that benchmark.
 As a general rule, we’ve found that the narrative around starting salaries often intertwines financial need with prestige.
 Coming from schools where many households are in the top 1% of income-earners, it can feel like it’s hard to live on less than $100K.
 The vast majority of the jobs we promote offer a salary of at least $40K, which represents the top 17% for earned income of 23 year-olds in the US.
-You may not be able to afford the most extravagant apartment, but we find that the fulfillment of the work is worth it for many people.

 What if I’m just not sure what I want to spend my career working on?